heistp/sce-l4s-bakeoff/README.md

   hypothesize that the earlier default marking for dualpi2 may lead to a higher drop in utilization with bursty flows, but this will be tested at a later time.

-  [:exclamation:](#l4s-under-utilization) For L4S, we see intermittent
-  under-utilization on this test.

   :information_source: One common question here, and elsewhere, is why does ICMP RTT drop a bit when the TCP flow is active.
 The following explanation